rawouter/moodies/README.md

 ## MoodiesUser

-A moodies user, it currently only holds the MoodiesContainer for that user.
+A moodies user only holds the MoodiesContainer for that user so we keep track of it's mood.
+The moodies server will remember any users even after they left, so we keep track of their mood if come back before it's going to zero, but the moodies channel will only track the online users.

 ## MoodiesEvents